Constitution of the New York State Young Democrats

 ARTICLE V – CONVENTION

-Section 3.1.
-Selection.
-The Committee shall be appointed by a slate of nominees proposed by the President and approved by a majority vote of the NYSYD Executive Board.
+The Committee shall be appointed by the President and approved by a majority vote of the NYSYD Executive Committee.

 Section 4.
 Rules Committee